Exhibit Design and Museography projects

 The multisensory itinerary allows for an autonomous visit within the general visit, highlighting typical examples of each period.
 The program extends to portraits: tactile drawings introduce the subjects, and audio commentaries describe them within their historic context.

-• The tactile map is part of the museography so it is accessible to visually impaired visitors
+• Museum Exhibit Design by Coco Raynes Associates, Inc in the Museo Nacional de Colombia.
+Picture 1: The tactile map is part of the museography so it is accessible to visually impaired visitors

-• A Raynes rail - Braille and Audio Handrail is install next to a piece
+• Museum Exhibit Design by Coco Raynes Associates, Inc in the Museo Nacional de Colombia.
+Picture 4: A Raynes rail - Braille and Audio Handrail is installed next to a piece

-• This engraving part of the museography allows the inclusion of visually disabled visitor in the exhibit design
+• Museum Exhibit Design by Coco Raynes Associates, Inc in the Museo Nacional de Colombia.
+Picture 8: Engraving of a sculpture allows the inclusion of visually disabled visitor in the exhibit design 2

-• The tactile information plaque is part of the exhibit design
+• Museum Exhibit Design by Coco Raynes Associates, Inc in the Museo Nacional de Colombia.
+Picture 9: The tactile information plaque is part of the exhibit design

 Master Plan and implementation of